-- a) NFG must develop and implement a program to monitor and mitigate the presence of deleterious gas stream constituents through the usage of continuous monitoring equipment, such as chromatographs, for gas sampling. - b) NFG's Supply Transmission System is a FERC regulated pipeline system, which it is required to maintain a tariff with gas quality requirements for shippers to meet.
-These requirements are as follows. - All gas must contain no more than twenty (20) grains of total sulfur (S), nor more than three-tenths (0.3) grain of hydrogen sulfide (H2S) per one hundred (100) cubic feet; - ii) All gas must contain no more than two-tenths of one percent (0.2 of 1%) by volume of oxygen (O2); - iii) All gas must contain no more than four percent (4%) by volume of a combined total of carbon dioxide (CO2) and nitrogen (N2) components; provided, however, that the total carbon dioxide (CO2) content must not exceed two percent (2%) by volume; - iv) All gas must have a temperature of not more than one hundred twenty degrees Fahrenheit; and - v) All gas must have been dehydrated by NFG for removal of water in a vapor state, and in no event, contain more than seven (7) pounds of water vapor (H2O) per million cubic feet. - c) This gas composition requirement is within the specification for the FlexSteel pipeline material being used for the special permit segment. - d) NFG must actively monitor the gas entering its system to ensure the product being transported meets this gas quality standard.
-NFG must monitor the gas quality passing through this special permit segment and the gas composition must be analyzed regularly. - e) If the gas composition has been found to be out of specification the gas supply will be shut off per NFG O&M Procedures.
+- a) NFG must develop and implement a program to monitor and mitigate the presence of deleterious gas stream constituents through the usage of continuous monitoring equipment, such as chromatographs, for gas sampling. - b) NFG's Supply Transmission System must maintain a tariff with gas quality requirements for shippers to meet through the special permit segment.
+These requirements are as follows.11 - i) All gas must contain no more than twenty (20) grains of total sulfur (S), nor more than three-tenths (0.3) grain of hydrogen sulfide (H2S) per one hundred (100) cubic feet; - ii) All gas must contain no more than two-tenths of one percent (0.2 of 1%) by volume of oxygen (O^2) ; - iii) All gas must contain no more than four percent (4%) by volume of a combined total of carbon dioxide (CO^2) and nitrogen (N^2) components; provided, however, that the total carbon dioxide (CO^2) content must not exceed two percent (2%) by volume; - iv) All gas must have a temperature of not more than one hundred twenty degrees Fahrenheit; and - v) All gas must have been dehydrated by NFG for removal of water in a vapor state, and in no event, contain more than seven (7) pounds of water vapor (H2O) per million cubic feet.